owenjchen/cpp/week5/homework/homework5.md

     function name: prime_list()
     input: int n
-    output: a list of prime numbers that are less than or equal to n
+    output: a list of prime numbers

-main program: prompt user to enter a number and store it as integer n.
+Main program: prompt user to enter a number and store it as integer n.
 Call prime_list() and print the list of primes on screen.